The Complexity of Binary Matrix Completion Under Diameter Constraints: Bounded Number k of Missing Entries per Row

 \dprob {Cubic Monotone 1-in-3 SAT} {A Boolean formula in conjunctive normal form, in which each variable appears exactly three times and each clause contains exactly three distinct positive literals.} {Is there a truth assignment that satisfies exactly one literal in each clause?}

 Our reduction heavily depends on the fact that $\alpha = \beta$.
-This is contrary to the reduction in the proof of \Cref{theorem:k2nphard}, which in fact works for any $\alpha \le \beta - 3$.
+This is contrary to the reduction in part~\ref{ktwo}, which in fact works for any $\alpha \le \beta - 3$.

-\begin{theorem} \mc is NP-hard for $k = 3$ and $\alpha = \beta$. \end{theorem} \begin{proof} Let $\phi$ be an instance of \textsc{Cubic Monotone 1-in-3 SAT}.
+Let $\phi$ be an instance of \textsc{Cubic Monotone 1-in-3 SAT}.
 Our proof has two parts: First, we provide an incomplete matrix $\mathbf{C}$ and we show that $\phi$ is a \textbf{Yes}-instance if and only if $\mathbf{C}$ can be completed under certain constraints.
-Then, we obtain an instance $(\mathbf{S}, \alpha, \alpha)$ of \mc by adjusting the pairwise row distances with the help of \Cref{lemma:matrixb}.
+Then, we obtain an instance $(\mathbf{S}, \alpha, \alpha)$ of \mc{} by adjusting the pairwise row distances with the help of \Cref{lemma:matrixb}.